AAYUSH-GUPTA-coder/Web3Rsvp/README.md

 # Web3Rsvp
 Web3RSVP is an event platform where creators can create events and people can go onto this platform and find cool events and RSVP to them.
-Here we'll have a dashboard where you see all the events and you can click on one and you'll be able to RSVP what makes this platform different than what's out there
+Here we'll have a dashboard where you see all the events and you can click on one you are most interested in and you'll be able to RSVP what makes this platform different than what's out there.

 ![dashboard](https://user-images.githubusercontent.com/60979345/187667993-13922019-7901-40f6-b150-4c293b4be698.png)